daniellawson9999/online-decision-transformer/README.md

 We first sample from a normal distribution with parameters outputted by the transformer policy and then squash the sampled value to the action space using tanh.

 There is no analytical form for the entropy of this distribution, but we can evaluate the (log) probability of a sample.
-We use a Monte Carlo estimate over a batch, similarly to the paper, specifically we also sample $k$ actions for each transition within the batch.
+We use a Monte Carlo estimate over a batch, similarly to the paper.
+Specifically we also sample $k$ actions for each transition within the batch to more closely approximate the entropy.

 Emperically, we find that using tanh leads to better performance, but this change can be ignored by omitting `--stochastic_tanh`.